adamedx/autographps/docs/WALKTHROUGH.md

 ### Expanding your (permission) scope

 The commands above are trivial demonstrations of Graph.
 In particular, they only require the Graph permission known as `User.Read`.
-More interesting explorations of the Graph require that you request additional [permissions](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference) when you connect to the Graph.
+More interesting explorations of the Graph require that you request additional [permissions](https://docs.microsoft.com/en-us/graph/permissions-reference) when you connect to the Graph.

-Here's how you can request the `Files.Read,` `Mail.Read`, and `Contacts.Read` permissions in addition to `User.Read` -- the additional permissions enable you to access those parts of the Graph for reading information about user files from *OneDrive* and your list of personal contacts:
+Here's how you can request the `Files.Read,` `Mail.Read`, and `Contacts.Read` permissions in addition to `User.Read` -- the additional permissions enable you to access those parts of the Graph for reading information about user files from *OneDrive*, your mail, and your list of personal contacts:

 ```powershell
 Connect-GraphApi User.Read, Files.Read, Mail.Read, Contacts.Read
 ```

 This will prompt you to authenticate again and consent to allow the application to acquire these permissions.
 Note that it is generally not obvious what permissions are required to access different functionality in the Graph; future updates to AutoGraphPS will attempt to address this.
-For now, consult the [Graph permissions documentation](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference) whenever you're accessing a new part of the Graph.
+For now, consult the [Graph permissions documentation](https://docs.microsoft.com/en-us/graph/permissions-reference) whenever you're accessing a new part of the Graph.

+> Note that there are more than 500 permissions (and counting).
+If you're not sure which permission you need to request with `Connect-GraphApi`, (i.e. `Files.Read`, `Mail.Read`, etc.), you can use the `Find-GraphPermissions` to find permissions and their descriptions by specifying a search keyword.

+Now you can issue commands to read contacts, mail, and files.
 In addition to the `Get-GraphResource` cmdlet which returns data as a series of flat lists, you can use `Get-GraphResourceWithMetadata` or its alias `gls` to retrieve your personal contacts:

 ```powershell
 PS> Get-GraphResourceWithMetadata me/contacts